-"And there followed another angel, saying, Babylon is fallen, is fallen."
-Verse 8. p.
-36, Para.
-4, Fulfilled from the spring to the fall of 1844.
-Babylon -- (mixture, confusion), a lifeless and divided Christianity.
-Its fall -- a moral one, caused by the rejection of the first message or proclamation of the advent. p.
-36, Para.
-5.
+"And there followed another angel, saying, Babylon is fallen, is fallen", verse 8.
+This was fulfilled from the spring to the fall of 1844.
+Babylon, (mixture, confusion) was a lifeless and divided Christianity.
+Its fall was a moral one.
+Caused by the rejection of the first message; the proclamation of the advent.